phetsims/phet-info/doc/new-dev-onboarding.md

 ones to start ramping up on first.

-Perhaps the most fundamental of the common code libs is "scenery", which is the graphics library that is used to define and render pretty much everything that appears on the screen in a PhET sim.
-This one may be a good place to start, since you'll definitely need to become pretty familiar with it to create a sim.
+Perhaps the most fundamental of the common code libs is "scenery", which is the graphics library that is used to define and render almost everything that appears on the screen in a PhET sim.
+This one is a good place to start, since you'll need to become familiar with it to create a sim.

 ### Navigating Repos